maxP618/PPLs-HAR/README.md

 ```

 #### Standalone JAR
-Also, there is provided a standalone .jar.
-Run this simply with Java.
+Alternatively, a standalone .jar is provided which can be run with Java:
 ```shell
 $ cd PPLs-HAR/Anglican/
 $ java -jar abc--standalone.jar number-samples number-persons number-printjobs printer-jammed?(true/false) number-obs(max is 25) inference-method